Cybele Kirk: Humanitarian Activism

-Her mother died in 1916 and she moved to Riverbank Road in Otaki, where she got a job teaching at the Otaki Maori College.
+Her mother died in 1916 and she moved to Riverbank Road in Ōtaki, where she got a job teaching at the Ōtaki Maori Boys College.
 In 1918 she worked through the flu epidemic, organised and ran an Emergency Hospital of 30 beds with only voluntary help.
 She stayed at the college until 1921.
 Her sister, Lily, died that year, and Kirk went on to be the secretary of the New Zealand Society for the Protection of Women and Children in 1924.
 She kept this post until 1937 looking after abandoned and unwed mothers and those affected by alcoholism.
 Cybele was very popular among the women who were served by the society.
 As reported in The White Ribbon: "When she takes her holiday, the members of Committee, who attend to the office and visiting are constantly met with this plaint: 'Isn't Miss Kirk here?' or 'I thought Miss Kirk would come to see me.'"